 David J. Garrow

-David J. Garrow is Research Professor of History and Law at the University of Pittsburgh, holding a joint appointment with Pitt Law and the Department of History.
+David J. Garrow is a Professor of Law & History and Distinguished Faculty Scholar at the University of Pittsburgh, holding a joint appointment with Pitt Law and the Department of History.
 Prior to joining Pitt Law, Garrow was a Senior Research Fellow at Homerton College, University of Cambridge.
 Garrow is the author of Liberty and Sexuality: The Right to Privacy and the Making of Roe v.
 Wade (Macmillan, 1994; updated paperback edition, University of California Press, 1998), a comprehensive history of the American reproductive rights struggle.